-A course emphasizing Euclidean geometry and introducing hyperbolic, elliptic, and transformational geometries.
+(Fall, Even-Numbered Years Only) A course emphasizing Euclidean geometry and introducing hyperbolic, elliptic, and transformational geometries.
 Students will use methods of discovery, construction, and proof to study geometric systems.
 Prerequisites: MAT-250, 3 courses from MAT except MAT-130, MAT-141, MAT-143, MAT-144.

-MAT-340 Probability and Mathematical Statistics
+MAT-340 Probability and Mathematical Statistics (3.00 cr.)

-The study of probability and statistical inference.
+(Fall, Odd-Numbered Years Only) The study of probability and statistical inference.
 Emphasis is placed on the theoretical development of probability distributions, discrete, continuous, and multivariate, and the sampling distributions used in statistical inference.
 Prerequisites: MAT-212 and either MAT-245 or MAT-248.